sanjanaspp/nodejs-demo-app/README.md

 # nodejs-demo-app
 Sample Node.js app with Docker and CI/CD pipeline
-" "
-## 🚀 How I Set Up CI/CD Pipeline with GitHub Actions and Docker
+## 🚀 How to Set Up This CI/CD Pipeline

-This project demonstrates how I automated the deployment of a Node.js application using GitHub Actions and Docker.
-Every time I push code to the `main` branch, GitHub automatically builds a Docker image and pushes it to DockerHub — no manual steps required.
+This guide explains how to automate the deployment of a Node.js app using GitHub Actions and Docker.

-### 🧱 Step-by-Step Setup

-#### 1. Node.js App Setup
+### 1. Clone or Create Your Node.js App
-I created a simple Node.js app with a `package.json` and a `Dockerfile`.
-The `Dockerfile` looks like this:
+Ensure your app includes:
+- `package.json` with a start script
+- `Dockerfile` to containerize the app

+### 2. Create a GitHub Repository
+Push your project to a new GitHub repo.

+### 3. Add a Dockerfile
+Place this in your root directory:

 ```Dockerfile
 FROM node:18